turisap/simple-wallet/README.md

 ## Rust and smart contracts
 This wallet provides a functionality to write / update favorite addresses on-chain using Rust (it lies in `rust/address-list/src`) and deployed to the dev net.
+The addresses are saved in PDAs, which are unique for each user (pubKey).

 ![Screen](.github/approve.png?raw=true "Title")